Latest Corn (CORN) News Update

 TLDR

-Corn navigates exchange expansions and ecosystem growth while weathering market shifts.
-Here’s the latest:
+Corn navigates exchange expansions and ecosystem shifts while meme momentum simmers.
+Here are the latest updates:

 1. Gate.io OTC Launch (8 August 2025) – Pre-market trading begins, targeting Ethereum/Arbitrum liquidity.